maelfabien/maelfabien.github.io/_pages/ml.md

 [Text Embedding with Word2Vec](https://maelfabien.github.io/machinelearning/NLP_3/) : A deeper dive into the state of the art embedding technique : Word2Vec.

+## Computer Vision

+[Introduction to Computer Vision](https://maelfabien.github.io/computervision/cv_1/) : What is Computer Vision ?
+What are the main concepts ?
+When should it be used ?

+[Image Formation and Filtering](https://maelfabien.github.io/computervision/cv_2/) : How are images formed ?
+Filters can be applied on the image to extract information.
+What filters can we use ?

+[Advanced Filtering and Transformations](https://maelfabien.github.io/computervision/cv_3/) : In this article, we'll cover advanced filtering and image transformation techniques.

+[Local features, Detection, Description and Matching](https://maelfabien.github.io/computervision/cv_4/) : Local features are used for object tracking for example.
+We'll see how to implement them, and cover othe topics.

+[Images Alignment](https://maelfabien.github.io/computervision/cv_5/) : When you take a panorama, the image needs to be aligned.
+How is it done ?

+[A full guide to face detection](https://maelfabien.github.io/tutorials/face-detection/) : Face Detection using Cascade Classifier, Histogram of Oriented Gradients and Convolutional Neural Networks.

+[How to use OpenPose on macOS ?](https://maelfabien.github.io/tutorials/open-pose/) : OpenPose is a C++ / Python library for Pose Estimation.
+Let's see how to use it in macOS !

 ## Hidden Markov Models and Markov Chains

 [Markov Chains and Applications in Python](https://maelfabien.github.io/machinelearning/HMM_1/) : Markov Chains are the basic building block for Hidden Markov Models, widely used in image processing or in NLP.